 Basics of Elliott Wave Theory – Learn the Essentials

-In this article we will first cover the basics and structure of the Elliott wave theory.
-The goal of this article is to give you the foundation to further explore and test the theory.
+In this article we will first cover the Elliott wave basics and structure.
+The goal of this article is to help you learn Elliott wave theory and give you the foundation to further explore and test the theory.

 Next, we will take a look at how to apply the theory to day trading.